 Are whistleblowers in the airline industry protected against retaliation?

-Yes, an employee of an air carrier or a contractor of an air carrier is protected against retaliation for blowing the whistle on an law or regulation related to air carrier safety.
-The whistleblower lawyers at Zuckerman Law represent whistleblowers in the aviation industry under Section 519 of the Wendell H. Ford Aviation Investment and Reform Act for the 21st Century (also known as “AIR-21”).
+Since 2005, the AIR21 air safety whistleblower lawyers at Zuckerman Law have represented whistleblowers in the aviation industry in AIR21 whistleblower retaliation claims under Section 519 of the Wendell H. Ford Aviation Investment and Reform Act for the 21st Century (also known as “AIR21”).

-Proving a Violation of AIR-21 Whistleblower Protection Provision
+Proving a Violation of AIR21 Whistleblower Protection Law

 - the employee engaged in protected whistleblowing;